ibm-cloud-docs/pattern-pvs-ibmi-resiliency/compute-design.md

 {{site.data.keyword.powerSysFull}} provides infrastructure by using the latest virtual servers in the form of Logical Partitions (LPARS).
 An LPAR is a way of subdividing a computer’s resources, including memory, storage, and processors, into small logical units.
 These LPARs are available with various vCPU and RAM combinations, allowing users to define configurations that align with their specific use case requirements.

-The requirements for the resiliency for {{site.data.keyword.powerSysFull}} IBMi workloads pattern focus on the following:
+The requirements for the resiliency for {{site.data.keyword.powerSysFull}} IBM i workloads pattern focus on the following:

 - The compute aspects required for the backup components.
 - The compute aspects required for the disaster recovery workloads.